 The two varieties that are being grown are the Caribbean, which is known for its striking red and purple (and occasionally green!) colors as well as its beautiful and large broad-head arrow shaped leaves.
-It is also the taller of the two varieties, after 5 weeks of growth, some were measured at 104 cm or over a meter tall!
-The other type hails from Africa, this type is slightly shorter and produces a much higher yield of leaves than the Caribbean type.
-The leaves are long, narrow, and spear shaped, they have a milder taste than the Caribbean as well.
+It is also the taller of the two varieties, after 5 weeks of growth; some were measured at 41" tall (104 cm) or over a meter tall!
+The other type hails from Africa; which is slightly shorter and produces a much higher yield of leaves than the Caribbean type.
+The leaves are long, narrow, and spear shaped, they have a milder taste than the Caribbean crop as well.
 They also tend to flower much faster, with some plants budding at as early as 4 weeks, whereas the Caribbean was never observed to bud in its six week growing period.

 Indoor hydroponic systems are extremely efficient due to their high output to space ratio as well as their ability to produce year round produce with artificial lighting.
 Increased popularity in hydroponics has led to many cost effective systems available for sale online.
 These include the previously discussed ebb and flood, deep-water culture (DWC) and drip systems.